 Burrard St Bridge

-After snapping some pictures, its only about a 10 min bike ride back to Denman Street and return your bike.
+After snapping some pictures and enjoying the views, it’s only a 10 min bike ride back to Denman Street to return your bike.
 To get here, once your over Burrard Bridge, turn left onto Beach Ave for a block until you see the water on your left.
 Head down to the bike path that follows the stunning shoreline of English Bay until you reach the Cactus Cafe (the bike path and Beach Ave run parallel to each other).
 Here Denman Street meets Beach Ave.

 This route might be a bit long for some or you might just want more time exploring a particular place.
-I wrote up this route to be used a general guide to the main sights to see in West End Vancouver but as always, there is more to see and do in this area than just one day will allow!
-Wherever you decide to explore, when in Vancouver biking is the way to go.
+I wrote up this route to be used a general guide to the main sights to see in West End Vancouver.
+But as always, there is more to see and do in this area than just one day will allow!
+Wherever you decide to explore, Vancouver by bike is the way to go.
 Happy pedaling!